 The sector continued with efforts to integrate nutrition education in fisheries and aquaculture programmes.
 The nutrition sensitive programme focused on promoting consumption of fish, safe fish handling, preservation and preparation.
 The efforts targeted Government staff, traders and fish farmers from Kirinyaga, Nyeri, Meru, Homabay, Migori, Vihiga and Kakamega counties.

 All patients in isolation facilities and those in quarantine centres are provided with meals.

-Inadequate PPE to cover nutrition workforce in the counties as well as the community health volunteers is a major constraint.
+Inadequate PPE to cover nutrition workforce in the counties as well as the community health volunteers.

-Insufficient funds and commodities to facilitate the scale up of Integrated Management of Acute Malnutrition (IMAM), especially in the non-ASAL counties, and to cover refugee operations fully remains a challenge.
+Inadequate funds and commodities to facilitate the scale up of IMAM especially in the non ASAL counties and to cover refugee operations fully remains a challenge.